rusets/aws-multi-tier-infra/README.md

 ## 📝 Application Layer — Notes App

 This demo infrastructure hosts a lightweight **Notes App** built with a Node.js backend and a Bootstrap frontend.
-It demonstrates how a full stack application can be deployed, managed, and automatically destroyed on demand.
+It demonstrates how a full‑stack application can be deployed, managed, and automatically destroyed on demand.

 **Features:**
 - Add, list, and delete notes through a simple REST API.
 - Frontend hosted on **S3 + CloudFront** (`https://app.multi-tier.space`).
-- Requests routed through **Application Load Balancer (ALB)** with health checks.
+- Requests routed via **ALB** with health checks.
 - Data persisted in **Amazon RDS (MySQL)** located **in a private subnet** for enhanced security.
-- After successful provisioning, the live application becomes available at **[https://multi-tier.space](https://multi-tier.space)**.
+- After successful provisioning, the live app is served at **https://multi-tier.space**.

 ---